mitre/saf-lambda-function/README.md

 # saf-lambda-function
-This code uses the Serverless Framework to deploy an AWS lambda function that, when triggered by a file uploaded in an S3 bucket, will run the [SAF CLI](https://github.com/mitre/saf) with the given input command (`COMMAND_STRING`) and can optionally upload results to an S3 bucket.
+This code uses the Serverless Framework to deploy an AWS lambda function that, when triggered at a certain rate, will run the [SAF CLI](https://github.com/mitre/saf) with the given input command (`COMMAND_STRING`) and can optionally upload results to an S3 bucket.
+This example is specifically relevant to running the command `convert ionchannel2hdf`.

 ## Getting Started
 1. Clone this repository: `git clone https://github.com/mitre/saf-lambda-function.git`